Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company's SysOps administrator deploys four new Amazon EC2 instances by using the standard Amazon Linux 2 Amazon Machine Image (AMI).
 The company needs to be able to use AWS Systems Manager to manage the instances The SysOps administrator notices that the instances do not appear in the Systems Manager console.
 What must the SysOps administrator do to resolve this issue?

-- [ ] Connect to each instance by using SSH.
+- [ ] Connect to each instance by using `SSH`.
 Install Systems Manager Agent on each instance.
 Configure Systems Manager Agent to start automatically when the instances start up.
 - [ ] Use AWS Certificate Manager (ACM) to create a TLS certificate.
 Import the certificate into each instance.
 Configure Systems Manager Agent to use the TLS certificate for secure communications.
-- [ ] Connect to each instance by using SSH.
+- [ ] Connect to each instance by using `SSH`.
 Create an `ssm-user` account.
 Add the `ssm-user` account to the `/etcsudoers` directory.
 - [x] Attach an IAM instance profile to the instances.
 Ensure that the instance profile contains the `AmazonSSMManagedinstanceCore` policy.

 ### A development team recently deployed a new version of a web application to production.
 After the release, penetration testing revealed a cross-site scripting vulnerability that could expose user data.
 Which AWS service will mitigate this issue?